 After going through the grief process, it may also be helpful to find someone who specializes in vocational counseling — many counseling psychologists have had training in vocational assessment and development.
 A well-trained professional can work with you to explore your interests, abilities, and values to find a good person-environment fit for you that will be more inspiring and motivating.
 Work is an integral part of our lives and our identities — and exploring to find something meaningful and satisfying may be worth the time and energy for you now.
 Knowing more about yourself and how you might thrive on a bigger wave could be useful as you explore potential career paths.

 Please read our Important Disclaimer.

 All clinical material on this site is peer reviewed by one or more clinical psychologists or other qualified mental health professionals.
-Last reviewed or updated by Dr Greg Mulhauser, Managing Editor on .
+Originally published by Dr Elizabeth Chamberlain, PhD on and last reviewed or updated by Dr Greg Mulhauser, Managing Editor on .

 All copyrights for this article are reserved to ask a therapist